 1. Stop projecting your unfulfilled dreams on your child.
 Stop forcing your child to do something which you couldn’t achieve.
 She/he is not a tool to fulfill your unaccomplished aspirations and desires.
 He/she is different.
 Give them a gift of free will.
 Let them carve their own career path.
 Let them pursue their own dreams and fly in a sky painted by their own aspirations.

-2. Provide a stimulating environment with ample exposure to different arenas.
+2. Provide a stimulating environment with ample exposure to different areas.
 Let them learn from their own experiences.
 Encourage them to pursue internship/volunteering opportunities with social companies, startups or MNCs.
 Let them go for summer exchange programs etc. Let them have a taste of skill sets and different work environments involved in various career profiles of their interest.

 3. Understand your child’s nature and inherent potential.
 Is your child relaxed or anxious?
-Is your child friendly or competitive?
+Is your child, friendly or competitive?
 Is your child more into books or the one who studies at the last moment but still end up fetching good scores?
 Is he/she extrovert or introvert?

 For a child who is not competitive in nature, pursuing competitive careers like engineering and medical will be difficult.
-A child who is not fond of reading, a career like law, or research based careers like psychology will not be a good option.
+A child who is not fond of reading, a career like law, or research-based careers like psychology will not be a good option.
 For a child who is introvert, a career in sales/marketing or journalism will not be appropriate.

-I feel very disturbed to witness that parents, knowingly or unknowingly, become the major cause behind these tragic deaths of students.
-As a parent or as a human being, this is something which you would never want should happen to your child.
+I feel very disturbed to see that parents, knowingly or unknowingly, become the major cause behind these tragic deaths of students.
+As a parent or as a human being, this is something that you would never want should happen to your child.
 It will hurt you the most to see your child suffering in a career trap or the worst of all, to see them taking their own lives because you pushed them to aim for a career which they never wanted to pursue.

-Don't put your child in a cage created by your own aspirations and dreams.
-It is important for them to identify the right race for themselves rather getting into the rat race.
-Let your child find their own path, let them find their passion, let them dream, let them think of impossibilities & consider the less travelled paths.
+Don’t put your child in a cage created by your own aspirations and dreams.
+It is important for them to identify the right race for themselves rather than getting into the rat race.
+Let your child find their own path, let them find their passion, let them dream, let them think of impossibilities & consider the less-traveled paths.
 Let them fly and let them be free to choose their own career!!